jmclawson/stylo2gg/README.md

 Set `highlight=` to a number or numbers corresponding to the legend index of a certain category of work.
 For example, `highlight=1` will draw a circle around or a box around texts attributed to the first author in the legend.

-More options are explained here: [jmclawson.net/blog/posts/introducing-stylo2gg/](https://jmclawson.net/blog/posts/introducing-stylo2gg/)
+More options and examples are shown here: [jmclawson.net/blog/posts/introducing-stylo2gg/](https://jmclawson.net/blog/posts/introducing-stylo2gg/)